tanisharajgor/intesa-financial-processes/README.md

 An interactive visualization to explore Banca Intesa processes structures.

+## Project Structure
+The project is split into several directories for easier readability and to group files based on similar functionality.

+### Components
+Inside the components directory are React components that are used by several different pages.
+One example is the navigation bar that is used by every page to navigate througout the project.

+### Pages
+Inside the pages directory are distinct files for each page that exists throughout the project.
+A single page may have its own nested directory if there are local components that are used by that page alone.

+### Services
+Inside the services directory are functions and process related to processing data and information that will be needed throughout the interface.

 ## Run Python Code to clean data

 ### Navigate to repo